rampatra/jbot/README.md

 ## Contributors

 This project exists thanks to all the awesome people who contribute.
-If you want to flaunt your skills or make the project even better, [you can start contributing](/CONTRIBUTING.md) and for any queries please just [raise an issue](https://github.com/rampatra/jbot/issues) and I would be more than happy to discuss :)
+If you want to flaunt your skills and make the project better, [you can start contributing](/CONTRIBUTING.md), and for any queries please just [raise an issue](https://github.com/rampatra/jbot/issues) and I would be more than happy to discuss :)

 <a href="graphs/contributors"><img src="https://opencollective.com/jbot/contributors.svg?width=890" /></a>